IbaiGallego/proyect_SQL_database/README.md

 1. Deleting 'last update' columns in all tables.

-2. Deleting films that don't have a copy in the inventory to optimize space.
-Wont change the film_id.

-3. Deleting unnecessary columns on films e.g. 'original_language_id'
+2. Deleting unnecessary columns on films e.g. 'original_language_id'

-4. Changing actor names from 'old' to actor_id
+3. Changing actor names from 'old' to actor_id and cleaning unnecessary columns.

-*commit 5*
+*commit 5 and 6*